 This sunny view looks straight along Bright Angel canyon.

-This view looks straight along the Bright Angel fault.
+Taken on a different day, this view looks straight along the Bright Angel fault.
 Erosion along the fault's crushed and weakened rocks created the straight canyons.

-View of the canyon from the rim.
+View of the canyon from the rim in the summer.

 Sunset view from the top of the Bright Angel trail.